Skip to main content

 • Family Concerns

-Students are assigned determined using the following criteria:
+Student assignments are determined using the following criteria:

 • There has been a prior agreement with the school district, and the district has offered placements.
 The district determines the number of placements.

-• There is a balanced caseload for supervisors in regard to districts and schools.
+• There is a balanced caseload for supervisors regarding districts and schools.

 Elementary and Early Childhood Education